 Prevention Campaigns & Toolkits

-What is the evidence base for using health communication campaigns?
+What are health communication campaigns?

-Find campaigns and toolkits for:
+Access campaigns and toolkits for:

-Cannabis | Opioids and Fentanyl | Methamphetamine and Stimulants | Tobacco and Vaping | Alcohol | Youth and Young Adults | Pregnancy | Prevention Communication
+Cannabis | Opioids and Fentanyl | Stimulants and Methamphetamine | Tobacco and Vaping | Alcohol | Mental Health | Youth and Young Adults | Pregnancy | Prevention Communication

 Important Note: The Partnership uses the term cannabis to refer to the plant and all types of derived products such as—vape cartridges, edibles, smokable “weed” or “pot”, oils and tinctures.
 We are not using the term marijuana on most of our resources because this term has a complicated past that was slanderous towards certain people.
 It is, however, important that the language we use in some instances is accessible to the audience that we are trying to reach and we understand that marijuana is a commonly utilized term for products that contain the form of THC (Delta 9) that provides a euphoric affect or intoxication.